Institute of Policy Studies (Singapore): Publications

 IPS also has a blog, IPS Commons, a platform to promote and showcase rational discussion of public policy ideas in Singapore.
-It was established in 2012 and takes in contributions from IPS researchers, graduate students and those interested in public policy.

 Singapore Chronicles

 IPS and Straits Times Press jointly launched the Singapore Chronicles series in 2015 to commemorate Singapore's 50th year of independence.
 The series comprises 50 volumes that seek to record, explain and offer insights into what makes Singapore, Singapore.
 Topics covered in Singapore Chronicles include Constitution, Demography, Sports and Food.

 Singapore Perspectives books

 A compilation of the panel discussions and proceedings of IPS's annual flagship conference, Singapore Perspectives.

 Singapore Economic Roundtable

 A summary of insights generated from the bi-annual Singapore Economic Roundtable.

 IPS-Nathan Lectures book series

 A compilation of edited IPS-Nathan Lectures and excerpts of the accompanying question-and-answer sessions.

 IPS Working Papers

 Preliminary reports of work-in-progress on a broad range of issues such as emigration, ageing, inclusive growth and social inclusion and retirement funding.
 This may be research carried out by IPS researchers, worked commissioned by the Institute or work submitted to the Institute for publication.